 1. SS sends uplink scheduling information via NPDCCH DCI format N0 for C_RNTI to schedule the UL RMC according to Table 6.6.3F.1.4.1-1 and with the scheduling pattern according to Annex A.2.
 Since the UE has no payload and no loopback data to send the UE sends uplink MAC padding bits on the UL RMC

 2. Measure the power of the transmitted signal with a measurement filter of bandwidths according to table 6.6.3F.1.5-1.
 The centre frequency of the filter shall be stepped in contiguous steps according to table 6.6.3F.1.5-1.
 The measured power shall be verified for each step.
-During measurement the resolution bandwidth is 1% of the measurement bandwidth, and the result should be integrated to achieve the measurement bandwidth.
+For steps with a measurement bandwidth of 1 MHz, the resolution bandwidth can be reduced to 1% of the measurement bandwidth, and the result should be integrated to achieve the measurement bandwidth.
 The sweep time shall be set larger than (symbol length)*(number of points in sweep) to improve the measurement accuracy.
 The measurement period shall capture the active time slots.
-During measurement the spectrum analyser shall be set to 'Detector' = RMS, 'Trace mode' = average
+During measurement the spectrum analyser shall be set to 'Detector' = RMS.